 Kafka enables real-time stream processing through the Kafka Streams API, giving you the ability to transform and enrich your data through complex aggregations or joins of input streams on a per-record basis with millisecond latency onto an output stream of processed data.

 Apache Kafka also has a diverse ecosystem of connectors that allow you to quickly connect Kafka to other systems like databases, file systems, search indexes, and key-value stores.

 But, there’s a catch — Kafka can be notoriously difficult to manage.
 Many users who initially deploy and self-manage Kafka clusters begin to experience a lot of headaches as they scale.
 Often, they reach a point where they avoid updating their clusters for fear of the downstream impact.

-That’s why we recommend using a managed Kafka service like Aiven for Kafka.
+That’s why we recommend using a managed Kafka service like Aiven for Apache Kafka.
 A good managed service allows you to deploy clusters immediately in the cloud and region of your choice while also handling the nasty bits of management, such as when a node goes down.